Want to start a travel blog, but not sure how? This guide will help you start your own travel blog in a few easy steps.

 Blogging As A Full Time Career

 Affiliate Programs: Affiliate marketing is when a customer buys a product online after getting redirected from your website.
 And you get a commission of the total sale, in the process.
 Affiliate marketing is an amazing source of your passive income.
 And as long as you don’t crowd your every page with a ton of affiliate links, there’s no reason why you shouldn’t join affiliate programs.
-Some popular affiliate programs that I currently use are Amazon, for the travel products I use; Agoda and Booking.com, for linking back to the places I stay; and MakeMyTrip for whenever I talk about transportation or flight deals.
+Some popular affiliate programs that I currently use are Amazon, for the travel products I use; Booking.com, for linking back to the places I stay; and MakeMyTrip for whenever I talk about transportation or flight deals.

 Sponsored Posts: Though a good source of income, sponsorships initially takes some time.
-But once you’ve gained a certain traction, and people in the industry start noticing you, getting sponsors is no tough job.
+But once you’ve gained certain traction, and people in the industry start noticing you, getting sponsors is no tough job.
 Read How to Get Your First Few Sponsors

 Adsense: The easiest way to start making money with advertising is through Adsense.
 Sign up for an account approved by Google, enter the ad settings you want, and you’re good to go.